jiyuan12354/my-nextjs-app/.github/instructions/test.instructions.md

 - Use lazy loading for non-critical resources
 - Monitor and optimize Core Web Vitals
 - Implement proper image optimization
+- Use IndexedDB for client-side data caching and offline capabilities
+- Implement progressive loading with immediate visual feedback

 ### Security
 - Validate all user inputs